greensleeves8/Final_Project_Baseball/README.md

 | | | *Yes* | 0.71 | 0.35 | 0.47 | | *Actual No* | 4338 | 5 |
 | | | | | | | | *Actual Yes* | 22 | 12 |

-Although, the Random Forest Classifier model combined with SMOTE sampling performed with a the second highest recall, the difference between the false positives and true positives for the RFC model with SMOTE was much greater than those of the XGBoost model with SMOTE.
+Although, the Random Forest Classifier model combined with SMOTE sampling performed with the second highest recall, the difference between the false positives and true positives for the RFC model with SMOTE was much greater than those of the XGBoost model with SMOTE.
 Due to this reasoning and the model's overall performance, the XGBoost classification model combined with SMOTE performed the best when presented with the Hall of Fame dataset.

-Once the machine learning model and sampling method were decided upon through training and testing of the batter dataset, the same process was appied to the pitcher dataset.
+Once the machine learning model and sampling method were decided upon through training and testing of the batter dataset, the same process was applied to the pitcher dataset.
 Below are the results:

 | Model and Sampling Method | Accuracy | Yes/No |Precision | Recall | F-1 Score | | | Confusion Matrix | |
 | --------------- | -------- | ------ |--------- | ------ | --------- | - | - | - | - |